anxalivn/Schedule-IT/README.md

 ## Project Status

-On Android API 5+ only, IOS Update coming soon...
+On Android 10 (API level 29+) only, IOS Update coming soon...
 This project is currently in development.

 ## Project Screen Shot(s)